 Unlike student loans, personal loans don’t feature a grace period, so you’ll be expected to begin paying down your new balance immediately.
 Consider enrolling in autopay to ensure you never miss a payment; some lenders might even offer an interest rate discount for doing so.

-When you apply for personal loan refinancing, the lender will perform a hard credit check to determine your creditworthiness, which might cause a slight dip in your credit score.
+When you apply for personal loan refinancing, the lender typically performs a hard credit check to determine your creditworthiness, which might cause a slight but temporary dip in your credit score.

 So does refinancing hurt your credit score?
-A little, but this impact is usually only temporary, and your score will likely bounce back within a few months.
-You can request a free credit report to keep an eye on your score.
+A little, but this impact is usually only temporary, and your score will likely start to recover as you repay the loan.

 Tip